How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 Before planting, mix in compost, well-rotted manure, or create a rich planting pocket.
 Winter squash is a hungry crop, so it pays to feed the root zone before the plant gets going.

 One of the best ways to grow winter squash is as a space-hungry edge crop.
-Give the roots a rich planting pocket, then let the vines trail into rougher space, such as:
+Give the roots a rich planting pocket, then let the vines trail into rougher or less valuable space, such as:

 • woodchip paths